sileo-oss/agentflow-community/README.md

 This repository contains AI prompts and workflows that are automatically synced to [agentflowhq.dev](https://agentflowhq.dev).

 **How it works:**
-- Collections are managed in this Git repository (version control, collaboration)
+- Collections are safely maintained in this Git repository with full version control and collaboration support
-- Changes are automatically deployed to [agentflowhq.dev](https://agentflowhq.dev)
+- Changes merged to main are automatically synced to [agentflowhq.dev](https://agentflowhq.dev)
-- Users can create and test collections on the web console, then submit them here
+- Users create and test collections on the web console, then submit them here via pull requests
-- All collections are available through the AgentFlow MCP system
+- All collections become available through the AgentFlow MCP system

 **Repository Structure:**
 ```